zifornd/metaBP/docs/output.md

 ### GTDB-Tk

-[GTDB-Tk](https://github.com/Ecogenomics/GTDBTk) is a toolkit for assigning taxonomic classifications to bacterial and archaeal genomes based on the Genome Database Taxonomy [GTDB](https://gtdb.ecogenomic.org/). nf-core/mag uses GTDB-Tk to classify binned genomes which satisfy certain quality criteria (i.e. completeness and contamination assessed with the BUSCO analysis).
+[GTDB-Tk](https://github.com/Ecogenomics/GTDBTk) is a toolkit for assigning taxonomic classifications to bacterial and archaeal genomes based on the Genome Database Taxonomy [GTDB](https://gtdb.ecogenomic.org/).
+MetaBP uses GTDB-Tk to classify binned genomes which satisfy certain quality criteria (i.e. completeness and contamination assessed with the BUSCO analysis).

 <details markdown="1">
 <summary>Output files</summary>